 The Chathams are the sort of family we all wish we knew.
 Even though they barely know Sydney, they accept her straight away into their close-knit circle.
 It’s here that Sydney finds support and discovers that even though the family has their own problems – from older sister Rosie’s drug conviction to their mother’s daily struggles with multiple sclerosis – they keep on going, and they’ll happily take Sydney with them.

-It wasn’t until I finished the book and was persuading Debbie to read it that we noticed how similar it was to My Life Next Door, another summer read that I adored this year.
+It wasn’t until I finished the book that we noticed how similar it was to My Life Next Door, another summer read that I adored this year.
 But even though the stories may echo each other, they’re both full of unique, colourful characters and have a very different feel to them.
 I adored both, and they’re up there with my favourite young adult contemporary stories.
 Perfect for all seasons, Saint Anything is a brilliant story about one girl’s determination to be herself.

 Published: May 2015